 But appearances were deceiving.

 As usual, Agape appraised Cadence’s body from beneath her librarianesque glasses as they spoke of the hosts and hostesses working at her business front.
-As usual, Agape said, “If you’re not going to work in the medical field as a Transmutationists, you might as well come work for me.
+And as usual, Agape said, “If you’re not going to work in the medical field as a Transmutationist, you might as well come work for me.
 Being able to change what you look like would be very popular with the patrons.”

 To which Cadence responded with, “I’m already popular with your patrons by personality alone, Agape.”